 If you blink more than twice while driving south on IL-178, you’ll miss the tiny village of North Utica–commonly referred to as just Utica–a town populated by less than 1,500 people.
 Established in 1852, Utica consists of adorable and historical storefronts and buildings.
-As you leave the one-block town, you’ll see charmingly strange shops along the sides of the road, before crossing the lofty truss bridge over Illinois River.
+As you leave the one-block town, you’ll see charmingly strange shops along the sides of the road, before crossing the lofty truss bridge over the Illinois River.

 Just over the bridge, a left turn brings you to the Starved Rock State Park entrance.
-However, our particular journey would take us right and the entrance to Grizzly Jack’s Grand Bear Lodge–our home for the next three days.
+However, our particular journey would take us right and into the entrance to Grizzly Jack’s Grand Bear Lodge–our home for the next three days.
 Jen owns a vacation villa on the property, and it’s the ideal abode for peace and creativity.

 The automatic liftgate of the Sorento opened, we unloaded, and then began neatly putting all of our possessions and gear into the villa.
 We were greeted with a fantastical surprise, as a gorgeous peacock couple provided nature’s welcome.

 With plenty of daylight remaining and camera equipment ready, we set off to explore Matthiessen State Park–just five minutes from our home base.
 We parked the trusty Sorento under a shady tree, applied bug spray, re-tied our shoes, and descended the burly, wooden stairs behind a life-sized Lincoln Log Cabin.